-Although there is significant development and densification happening in the city center, the yield of secondary aged students is lower than elementary yield per unit.
+Although there is significant development and densification happening in the city centre, the yield of secondary aged students is lower than elementary yield per unit.
 Growth in the secondary system is expected to happen once new families mature and graduate into the secondary schools.

-5.2.5 PLANNING AHEAD - EXISTING FACILITIES
+5.2.5.1 CENTRAL CAPITAL ZONE - EXISTING FACILITIES ANALYSIS